zetaits/Z-Source/README.md

 # Z-Source

-Z-Source is an advanced EV+ (Positive Expected Value) Sports Betting Analytics desktop application.
-Built specifically to analyze the sports betting market at scale, it identifies high-value plays by combining the proprietary Bonded Betting Methodology with customizable heuristic rulesets.
+Z-Source is an EV+ (Positive Expected Value) sports betting analytics desktop application.
+It identifies high-value plays by combining the proprietary **Bonded Betting Methodology** — a five-pillar evaluation across Matchup, Trends, Lines, Sharp vs. Square, and Intangibles — with a pluggable rule registry and fractional Kelly stake sizing.

-The system operates as a comprehensive suite for professional sports analytics, featuring real-time multi-provider odds aggregation, dynamic web-scraping for historical data and market splits, and advanced bankroll management with fractional Kelly Criterion position sizing.
+The system runs locally as a Tauri 2 desktop app, aggregating odds from multiple providers, scraping public market splits and historical match data, modelling missing alt-lines via Dixon-Coles, and tracking every recommendation through a deterministic reasoning trace.

 [Imagen]